jasmineMonquieLewis/Linguistik-Written-Works-Of-Artz/mentors-advisors-coaches-sponsors/chapter-1/macs-book-chapter-1-roles-relevance-realness.md

-# The M.A.C.S Book: Mentors, Advisors, Coaches & Sponsors | Chapter 1 – Roles, Relevance, and Realness
+# The M.A.C.S [book]: Mentors, Advisors, Coaches & Sponsors | Chapter 1 – Roles, Relevance, and Realness

 ---